ajb85/Sprint-Challenge-Redux-Smurfs/Answers.md

 1. Name 3 JavaScript Array/Object Methods that do not produce side-effects?
 Which method do we use to create a new object while extending the properties of another object?
+ANSWER: Array.filter(), _Object.assign({}, obj)_, Array.join()
-1. Describe `actions`, `reducers` and the `store` and their role in Redux.
+2. Describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+ANSWER: actions are delivered to the reducer and inform the reducer how to modify the state.
+Reducers perform an operation on the state.
+The store is the application's state--that is, where the state lives.
+Since the state only lives here, it is the SSoT
-1. What is the difference between Application state and Component state?
+3. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+ANSWER: Application state is a global entity while component state is singular to the one component.
+Global state allows for much easier management of state data, creates a SSoT to avoid errors, and is honestly just easier to work with as a developer.
-1. What is middleware?
+4. What is middleware?
+ANSWER: Literally software that gets in the middle of redux.
+In our case, it allows us to use dispatch and creates a layer of logic we otherwise wouldn't have.
-1. Describe `redux-thunk`, what does it allow us to do?
+5. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+ANSWER: Instead of returning an object, action creators can return functions and thus have logic.
-1. Which `react-redux` method links up our `components` with our `redux store`?
+6. Which `react-redux` method links up our `components` with our `redux store`?
+ANSWER: connect